Reviewed by Aaron Horn, LMFT

 Embrace a New Hobby

 Consider picking up a new hobby.
 This hobby can help minimize your triggers and establish healthy coping mechanisms.
 Keep in mind, your goal at this time is to weaken your bond with gambling.
 It is also a time to take a calculated amount of risk.
 While meditation, improved social networking, or physical activity may be great, they’re also polar opposites to gambling.
 Don’t be afraid to find something (healthy) that excites you the same way that winning a big prize would.

 It’s Okay to Get Help- There is Support for Gambling Addiction

 If you’re trying to overcome a gambling addiction on your own, you don’t have to do it alone.
 Together with a licensed counselor, you can work to overcome this urge to gamble and get your life back on track.
 Counselors are here to help guide you along on your journey to recovery.
 If you leave your gambling addiction unaddressed, it can grow into a larger problem.
-It might even become comorbid with another disorder such as substance abuse.
+It might even become comorbid with another disorder such as substance use disorder.
 Working with a counselor will help you do just that.
 If gambling seems to be causing trouble in your life but you aren’t sure if you’re addicted, this free test can help you get a better idea so that you can take the first steps towards recovery.